Procedures for the approval of a proposal for a Session-Workshop or Minisymposium

-1) Title: The 10th International Symposium on Numerical Analysis of Fluid Flow and Heat Transfer - Numerical Fluids 2015
+1) Title: The 12th International Symposium on Numerical Analysis of Fluid Flows, Heat and Mass Transfer - Numerical Fluids 2017

-Organizer: Dr Dia Zeidan, School of Natural Resources Engineering and Management, German Jordanian University, Amman, Jordan
+Organizer: Prof. Dr. Dia Zeidan, School of Basic Sciences and Humanities, German Jordanian University, Amman, Jordan

 This symposium series started in Crete, Greece, in 2006 chaired by Professor Pawel Kosinski of the University of Bergen, Norway.
 The symposium is associated with the annual edition of the ICNAAM since 2006.
 It represents one of the largest and most successful activities of ICNAAM with a strong commitment to research and development within the academic community.
 Since its start, the focus of the symposium is numerical mathematics for fluid flow problems and related topics.